Skip to main content

 We’ll send what we have.

-Available today: the architecture overview, threat model and adversary assumptions, policy-engine capability proofs, sub-processor list, and our DPA.
+Available today: the architecture overview, threat model and adversary assumptions, the permission-engine test suite that locks the boundary, sub-processor list, and our DPA.
 Once the SOC 2 and ISO 27001 audits complete, those reports will be available too.
 Email us from a corporate domain and you’ll have what we have within one business day.

 Drafted by the founders.
 We read every reply.